TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

-# How to setup TorGuard for port forwarding
+# Setup TorGuard for port forwarding

 !!! note
     These settings are a recommendation if you want to choose other settings be my guest.